SalmaMohammedHamedMustafa/Embedded-Linux-Tasks/02cpp/cppSummary.md

     myData() { counter++; }

     static int counter;
-    static const int MAX = 5; // 4- it is related to class and also it is constant static const int MIN;
+    static const int MAX = 5; // 4- it is related to class and also it is constant //spectial initialization for static const int as it is not exist in .rodata and we cannot send refrence to it (it is just an alias) static const int MIN;
     static const float PI;
     // static const int temp; // 7- Error if you would like to define in constructor